Bradley-Hower/reading-notes/course-401-python/class-01.md

-# *Course 301, Entry 1: Introduction to React and Components*
+# *Course 401 Python, Entry 1: Introduction to React and Components*

 ## Pain and Suffering